demetrios1/demetripapakostas.github.io/_posts/2022-09-18-deepcausallearn.md

 ## A New Post

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.
 ## Introduction
 A common problem in causal inference is to infer the effect of a binary treatment,
 $Z$, on a scalar-valued outcome $Y$.
+When the effect of $Z$ on $Y$ is posited to be constant for all subjects, or \textit{homogeneous}, the estimand of interest (average treatment effect) is a scalar-valued
+## Introduction
+	A common problem in causal inference is to infer the effect of a binary treatment,
+	$Z$, on a scalar-valued outcome $Y$.
 When the effect of $Z$ on $Y$ is posited to be constant